jonbodner/stackerr/README.md

 }
 ```

-### Retrieving the stack trace
+## Retrieving the stack trace

-Once you have an error in your unwrap chain with a stack trace, there are two ways to get the trace back:
+Once you have an error in your unwrap chain with a stack trace, there are two ways to get the trace back.

+### Trace

-- Use the `stackerr.Trace` function to get a `[]string` that contains each line of
+Use the `stackerr.Trace` function to get a `[]string` that contains each line of
 the stack trace:

 ```go